Road map for peace: Shifting U.S. position

-Regarding the Palestinian refugees Bush said that "It seems clear that an agreed, just, fair and realistic framework for a solution to the Palestinian refugee issue as part of any final status agreement will need to be found through the establishment of a Palestinian state and the settling of Palestinian refugees there rather than in Israel."The letter was widely seen as a triumph for Sharon, since Bush seemed to accept Israel's policy of facts on the ground, the view that the passage of time and new realities (Israeli settlements in the West Bank) obviated Israel's obligation to withdraw more or less to the 1967 lines in return for peace, recognition and security.
+Regarding the Palestinian refugees, President Bush said that "It seems clear that an agreed, just, fair and realistic framework for a solution to the Palestinian refugee issue as part of any final status agreement will need to be found through the establishment of a Palestinian state and the settling of Palestinian refugees there rather than in Israel."

+The letter was widely seen as a triumph for Sharon, since President Bush seemed to accept Israel's policy of facts on the ground, the view that the passage of time and new realities (Israeli settlements in the West Bank) obviated Israel's obligation to withdraw more or less to the 1967 lines in return for peace, recognition and security.

 In a 26 May 2005 joint press conference with Palestinian leader Mahmoud Abbas in the White House Rose Garden, President Bush said: "Any final status agreement must be reached between the two parties, and changes to the 1949 armistice lines must be mutually agreed to.
 A viable two-state solution must ensure contiguity of the West Bank, and a state of scattered territories will not work.
 There must also be meaningful linkages between the West Bank and Gaza.
-This is the position of the United States today, it will be the position of the United States at the time of final status negotiations."This statement was widely seen as a triumph for Abbas, as many commentators view it as contradictory to his 14 April 2004 letter.
+This is the position of the United States today, it will be the position of the United States at the time of final status negotiations."

+This statement was widely seen as a triumph for Abbas, as many commentators view it as contradictory to his 14 April 2004 letter.
 The Bush administration made no attempts to clarify any perceived discrepancies between the two statements.

 Armed activity and military actions

 While the Palestinians persisted in violent attacks against Israelis, Israel executed major military operations in Gaza.
-In 2004, most Israeli civilians were killed in 6 bomb attacks inside Israel.
+In 2004, many Israeli civilians were killed in six bomb attacks inside Israel.
 The Israeli army invaded and besieged southern Gaza in May in Operation Rainbow, invaded and besieged Beit Hanoun in northern Gaza in the summer in a 37 days long raid, and invaded northern Gaza again from 29 September to 16 October in Operation Days of Penitence.